-Job templates speed up your job setup by providing groups of recommended transcoding settings.
 Job templates apply to an entire transcoding job; output presets apply to a single output of a transcoding job.
-For more about output presets, see Presets.
+For more about output presets, see Working with output presets.

 You can use a system job template with settings specified for you, or you can create a custom job template with your own settings.
 You can create a custom job template from scratch, starting with only the default settings.
 Or you can duplicate a system job template, adjust it to suit your workflow, and then save it as a custom job template.